Full $\Gamma$-expansion of reversible Markov chains level two large deviations rate functionals: Setting and main results

-\begin{remark} Hypothesis (H1) on the mean jump rates is condition (H0) in \cite{bl2}.
-It is the main condition to be proved in order to establish the metastable behavior on a Markov chain by the martingale method.
+\begin{remark} Hypothesis (H1) on the mean jump rates \eqref{20} is condition (H0) in \cite{bl2}.
+It is the main condition to be proved in order to establish the metastable behaviour of a Markov chain by the martingale method.
 It has been derived in several different contexts: for condensing zero-range processes \cite{bl3, l2014, s2018}, inclusion processes \cite{bdg17, kim21, ks21}, Blume-Capel, Ising and Potts models \cite{ll16, llm19, ks21, ks21b, ks22, ks22b}. \end{remark}

 \begin{remark} By \cite[Remark 2.9]{bl2}, for reversible dynamics the mean jump rate $r^{\mf W}_n(i,j)$ introduced in \eqref{20} can be expressed as sums and differences of capacities between sets of the form $\cup_{k\in A} \ms W^{(k)}_n$ and $\cup_{\ell\in B} \ms W^{(\ell)}_n$ for disjoint subsets $A$, $B$ of $\{1, \dots, \mf m\}$.
 Hence, the proof of conditions (H1) reduces to the computation of capacities. \end{remark}